ngchain/ngcore/docs/contract.md

 broadcast with the existing `signTx` / `sendTx` methods.

 The lock flag is stored in the account context under the reserved key `_active`.
-Keys prefixed with `_` are system-reserved and invisible to contracts through the kv host module.
+Keys prefixed with `_` are system-reserved: reads through the kv host module see nothing (a probe is harmless), but a `set`/`del` on a reserved key TRAPS the call — silently dropping the write would turn an authoring bug into hours of debugging.

 ## Determinism & safety